Search This Blog

 19 December - Puktian Beach – Prachuap Khiri Khan - 146 kilometres

-With only a few days left to get out of Thailand, Ernest and I raced south with the wind in our backs, past swampy areas (complete with alligators), and fishing communities.
-Unfortunately, Ernest had a flat tyre which he fixed in the company of the usual onlookers.
-Even though in a hurry, enough time remained to shop for bike spares and pop into the computer shop to see if I could find a new charger for my notebook.
-I was sure I would find one; it was only a matter of time.
+With only a few days left to leave Thailand, Ernest and I raced south with the wind at our backs, passing by swampy areas filled with alligators and fishing communities.
+Unfortunately, Ernest got a flat tyre which he fixed surrounded by the usual onlookers.
+Even though we were in a hurry, we had enough time to shop for bike parts and visit a computer shop to look for a new charger for my notebook.
+I was confident I would find one; it was just a matter of time.

-Prachuap Khiri Khan was reached in good time leaving plenty of time to visit the market and do the usual shopping.
-Then off to Ao Noi Beach to the same ramshackle bungalows we’d stayed previously.
-So rickety was it one had to take care walking as the whole bamboo construction rocked and swayed as one moved about.
-Still, it was a place to lay one’s head and shower.
+We reached Prachuap Khiri Khan in good time, leaving plenty of opportunities to visit the market and shop.
+Afterwards, we headed to Ao Noi Beach to stay at the same rickety bungalows as before.
+The bamboo constructions were so unstable that one had to tread carefully as the entire structure rocked and swayed with each movement.
+Still, it provided a place to lay our heads and take showers.

 20 December - Prachuap Khiri Khan – Bang Saphan - 101 kilometres